Shah Alam Line: Numerous delays and reinstatement of provisional stations

 In July 2024, the opening of the LRT line was further delayed to the third quarter of 2025.
 In February 2025, the opening of the LRT line was confirmed to be on 30 September 2025, with physical work reaching 98.16% completion.
-The construction is expected to be completed on 31 July and then handed over to Prasarana.
-Trial runs will be conducted from mid-April to the end of June 2025.
+Construction was expected to be completed on 31 July and then handed over to Prasarana.
+Trial runs were to be conducted from mid-April to the end of June 2025.
 The total cost of the project was ultimately put at RM21.93 billion.
-In August 2025, the opening of the LRT line was delayed again for the fourth time to late 2025, (Note: The first delay was before LRT3 cost restructuring: from 2020 to 2024; The second delay was announced in 2023: from 2024 to March 2025; The third delay was announced in 2024: from March 2025 to Q3 2025.
-The fourth delay was announced in early 2025: further push back to 31 December 2025.) which is before the year-end of 2025, as further tests such as the fault-free run (FFR) test are still ongoing.
+In August 2025, the opening of the LRT line was delayed again for the fourth time, which is before the end of 2025, (Note: The first delay was before the LRT3 cost restructuring and changed the estimated completion date from 2020 to 2024.
+The second delay was announced in 2023, further delaying the projected completion from 2024 to March 2025.
+The third delay was announced in 2024, where the date was pushed back from March 2025 to the third quarter of 2025.
+The fourth delay was announced in early 2025, with the date being pushed back further to 31 December 2025.) as further tests such as the fault-free run (FFR) test are still ongoing.

-The delay was first teased by Prasarana through a social media post that the 24-hour train testing and commissioning activities of this line was ongoing until 31 October 2025, then further hinted by a Prasarana internal memo, in which the company's CEO hoped for the line's opening in December 2025.
-It was finally confirmed by Transport Minister Loke, who stated that there are "slight delays", but confident it will be operational by 31 December 2025.
+The delay was first teased by Prasarana through a social media post that the 24-hour train testing and commissioning activities of this line were ongoing until 31 October 2025, then further hinted on by a Prasarana internal memo, in which the company's CEO hoped for the line's opening in December 2025.
+It was finally confirmed by Transport Minister Loke, who stated that there were "slight delays", although he affirmed that he was confident that the line would be operational by 31 December 2025.
+However, the line was delayed once again to 2026 due to software glitches in the signalling system and the line's inability to complete the required fault-free run.
+(Note: In early December, the opening of the line was delayed once again to 2026 due to software glitches in the signalling system and the line's inability to complete the required fault-free run.)